BeanstalkFarms/Beanstalk-Landing/content/posts/the-beanifesto.md

 Think of Basin as a superpowered DEX for BEAN trading pairs, and potentially other protocols’ native tokens.
 It’s designed to be multi-block MEV resistant, which current DeFi exchanges have yet to address, and provides a new level of customization to LPs.
 Here’s the breakdown, starting with an explanation of the multi-block MEV challenge.

 Multi-block MEV has been a vulnerability for [DEXs on Ethereum since the Merge](https://blog.uniswap.org/uniswap-v3-oracles).
 With Beanstalk using DEX pools (like Curve) as price oracles for $BEAN, the potential for bad actors (block proposers) to manipulate price over multiple blocks is an issue for the peg maintenance algorithm.
 A validator can know if they will control the next block, opening up the possibility of raising the TWAP oracle price via flash loan.
-While it requires a large amount of capital to conduct a profitable manipulation, this edge case can be dealt with through customizable oracles.
+While it requires a lot of capital to conduct a profitable manipulation, this edge case can be dealt with through customizable oracles.

 ![Basin DEX Architecture](/assets/uploads/basinarchitecture3-1-.png)